The novel Beauty by Christina Chiu is about the (love) life of a woman from teenage age to being a grandma.

 It’s my great honor to introduce you to Christina Chiu.
 She is an author who graduated from Columbia University with a MFA in writing.
-She published award-winning stories and received honorable mentionings in literary contests such as El Dorado Writers’ Guild, Explorations, Glimmer Train, New Millennium, New York Stories, Playboy, and World Wide Writers.
-She is the author of Troublemaker and Other Saints, for which she won the Asian American Literary Award.
+The author published award-winning stories and received honorable mentioning in literary contests such as El Dorado Writers’ Guild, Explorations, Glimmer Train, New Millennium, New York Stories, Playboy, and World Wide Writers.
+She also penned Troublemaker and Other Saints, for which she won the Asian American Literary Award.

 Christina Chiu‘s newest novel, Arc of Beauty, is the grand-prize winner of the James Alan McPherson Award.
 I feel so honored to be asked to write a review about this book.